-The Osage Nation Gaming Commission (ONGC) was established to preserve and protect the integrity of the Osage Nation’s gaming activities by shielding it from corrupting influences, ensuring fair and honest practices by patrons and operators, enforcing all applicable gaming laws and internal controls, and ensuring that the Nation is the primary beneficiary of the gaming facilities.
+The Osage Nation Gaming Commission (ONGC) was established to preserve and protect the integrity of the Osage Nation’s gaming activities by shielding it from corrupting influences, ensuring fair and honest practices by patrons and operators, enforcing all applicable gaming laws and internal controls, and ensuring that the Osage Nation and Osage People are the primary beneficiaries of the gaming revenues.

-The ONGC is made up of seven (7) different sub-divisions and maintains nine (9) separate offices.
+The ONGC is made up of five (5) sub-divisions and maintains nine (9) separate offices.
 The ONGC is responsible for the licensure of all casino employees and vendors, ensuring the compliance of all gaming systems and operations, monitoring of all gaming activities, surveillance, and the quasi-judicial administrative functions associated with regulating the Osage Nation’s gaming activities.

 - Technician/On-Site Service Provider Application